fabric8io/docker-maven-plugin/doc/manual.md

 Docker uses registries to store images.
 The registry is typically specified as part of the name.
-I.e. if the first part (everything before the first `/`) contains a dot (`.`) or colon (`:`) this part is interpreted as an address (an optionally port) of a remote registry.
+I.e. if the first part (everything before the first `/`) contains a dot (`.`) or colon (`:`) this part is interpreted as an address (with an optionally port) of a remote registry.
 This registry (or the default `registry.hub.docker.com` if no registry is given) is used during push and pull operations.
 This plugin follows the same semantics, so if an image name is specified